-The purpose of this policy is to recognize the District of Nipissing Social Services Administration Board's obligation to facilitate the implementation of the Accessibility for Ontarians with Disabilities Act 2005 (AODA), and Ontarian Regulation 191/11 (the Integrated Accessibility Standard) and to provide the framework to guide the review and deployment of policies, procedures and guidelines to comply with the AODA.
-The DNSSAB is committed to meeting the accessibility needs of people with disabilities.
+The purpose of this policy is to recognize DNSSAB's obligation to maintain compliance with the Accessibility for Ontarians with Disabilities Act 2005 (AODA), including Regulation 429/07 (Accessible Customer Service Standard), and 191/11 (the Integrated Accessibility Standard).
+The policy also provides the framework to guide the review and deployment of policies and procedures to comply with the AODA.
+DNSSAB is committed to meeting the accessibility needs of people with disabilities.
+DNSSAB services, programs, and facilities, are to be available to people with disabilities in a manner that: